Getting Started with SWISSLOG

 When the program is first installed, real-time mode is enabled.
 You can

 disable real-time mode by pressing the right mouse button and selecting Options (or by using the keyboard shortcut

 Ctrl+O).
 You can also switch realtime entry ON/OFF easily by double

 clicking in the date field.
 In realtime mode, background colour in the

 start/end time and date fields will be set to yellow.
 Otherwise will be

 set to white colour.

 Hint: Remember to place the mouse cursor inside the QSO Entry Window and then right-click to activate the pop-up menu; then select Options.
 For detailed information on the QSO-Entry options, click on Options.

 When the real-time mode is enabled, the time and date for the QSO is automatically inserted in the appropriate field.
-If you select Store UTC in Logbook from the options menu, the time will be based on UTC.
+If you select Store UTC in Logbook from the options menu (default and recommended option), the time will be based on UTC.
 If you did not select Store UTC in Logbook, the contact time will be based on your local time.
 Both of these times are derived from the clock in your computer – be sure it’s set correctly and check it occasionally.
 Also verify that the date is changing at the correct time – midnight rather than noon.